 The author must also grant permission for Totem, Western Libraries, and The University of Western Ontario to archive the article online, to make it publicly accessible for download, and to preserve it for perpetual online access.
 The author will receive a statistics report by e-mail when the article is downloaded.

 If a manuscript contains content of which the copyright is not owned by the author, it is the author’s responsibility to provide Totem with the copyright holder’s permission for reuse prior to the publication of the manuscript.
 Please note that quoting other articles with proper attribution to support arguments and/or analyses in the manuscript does not constitute copyright infringement.

 Any personal information collected through the submission, review and acceptance processes will not be shared with any third-party entities not associated with Totem, Western Libraries or The University of Western Ontario.
 In addition, authors remain anonymous during the reviewing process.

-Please contact the editors with any questions concerning these policies.
+Please contact the co-editors with any questions concerning these policies.